-Focuses on helping individuals understand and become more sensitive to crimes of Sexual Misconduct, Dating Violence, Domestic Violence, and Stalking by providing prevention and interruption skills.
+Focuses on helping individuals understand and become more sensitive to crimes of Sexual Misconduct, Dating and Domestic Violence, or Stalking by providing prevention and interruption skills.

 The bystander role includes interrupting situations that could prevent an assault before it happens.
-It involves speaking out against social norms that support Sexual Misconduct, Dating Violence, Domestic Violence, and Stalking.
+It involves speaking out against social norms that support Sexual Misconduct, Dating and Domestic Violence, or Stalking.
 The following are bystander strategies that may be utilized:

 - Notice and evaluate the situation to determine whether or not it is an emergency.

 - Determine if someone needs assistance.

 - Assume responsibility.
 Be ready to intervene even if others do not.

 - Speak up if you see someone intentionally getting someone else drunk.

 - Speak up if you see a friend leaving with someone he/she knows is drunk.

 - Remind friends that sexual contact with an intoxicated person is against the law.

 - Attempt to help.

-- This may include helping a person to leave the situation
+- o This may include helping a person to leave the situation

 - Confront a behavior

-- Diffuse a situation, or
+- o Diffuse a situation, or

 - Call for other support/police.

 - Approach everyone in a respectful manner.

 - Avoid using violence.

 - Be honest and direct whenever possible.

 - Recruit help if necessary.

 - Keep yourself safe.
 Call the police any time that you feel it is necessary.